keitkalon/NetCSharp_Cheatsheet/Controller.md

 </ul>
 ```
 ## ViewModels
-strongly typed classes // this is best to use
+strongly typed classes // this is the best to use
 - Ex in Controller:
 ```c#
 public ViewResult Index()